top of page

 Patterns in Fashion: vi.
 Geometric

-• The Aztec civilisation of northern Mexico was famous for its textiles, particularly large blankets with geometric designs worn by rich men -'Serapes'.
-These blankets were incorporated into American mid-Western style and inspired twentieth Century American designer Ralph Lauren.
+• The Aztec civilisation in northern Mexico was renowned for its textiles, especially the large geometrically designed blankets known as 'Serapes,' worn by wealthy individuals.
+These blankets influenced American mid-Western fashion and served as inspiration for twentieth Century American designer, Ralph Lauren.

-• In the 1920s, the Art Deco aesthetic style embodied Modernism, including bold, linear patterns on straight-lined clothes, accessories and hairstyles.
-Some of these styles were replicated in the early 1970s Art Deco revival in fashion, for example, the designs of Biba.
+• The Art Deco aesthetic style of the 1920s embodied modernism with its bold linear patterns used in garments, accessories and hairstyles.
+Some of these styles resurfaced in the early 1970s Art Deco revival in fashion, exemplified by some of the designs of Biba.

-• The Beatnik style of the 1950s included Modernist, Abstract and Cubist prints in blouses, skirts, scarves etc. The 1950s mid-Century Modern art, architecture and interior design was also represented in clean-lined, minimalistic fashion designs, worn by First Lady of America, Jackie Kennedy and Audrey Hepburn's Hubert Givenchy designed outfits.
+• In the 1950s, the Beatnik style featured Modernist, Abstract and Cubist prints in various clothing items like blouses, skirts and scarves.
+This era also saw the influence of 1950s mid-Century Modern art, architecture and interior design reflected in sleek, minimalist fashion designs worn by iconic figures such as the First Lady of America, Jackie Kennedy and Audrey Hepburn, in the bespoke designs created for her by Hubert Givenchy.

-• The 1960s Mod ('Modern') style incorporated bold, primary coloured-patterns into clothing, particularly the abstract, rectangular paintings of Piet Mondrian (1872-1944) used by Parisian designer, Yves Saint Laurent.
+• The Mod ('Modern') style of the 1960s embraced vibrant, primary coloured patterns in clothing, with a notable nod to the abstract, geometric paintings of Piet Mondrian (1872-1944), as interpreted by Parisian designer Yves Saint Laurent.

 bottom of page